PhilipPragerUrbina/DOGERAY2/README.md

 * Interactve and BVH preview
 * BVH acceleration structure stackless BVH traversal
 * Depth of field
-* PBR and emmissive materials with textures
+* PBR and emissive materials with textures
 * Smooth shading
 * Background images
 * Opens GLTF files with cameras and transformations